haseebnqureshi/Basefloor/README.md

 # MinAPI

+### This README is outdated and will be updated soon.

 MinAPI is a comprehensive API framework built on Express and MongoDB that provides a minimum viable API setup with built-in authentication, permissions, CRUD operations, and resource management.

 ## Features